ctx/ws-session/README.md

         You can do it up to '$S_NUMBER_OF_BACKUPS' times.
 ```

-* From your window manager:

-Bind a key to 'ws-session menu' to create new workspaces.
+* Bind a key to 'ws-session menu' to create new workspaces.
-Bind a key to 'ws-session close' to close a workspace.
+* Bind a key to 'ws-session close' to close a workspace.

 Dependencies
 -----------